-It’s only natural that when two—or more—people are brought together in close proximity for an extended amount of time, someone’s bound to catch feelings.
+It’s only natural that when two—or more—people are in close proximity for an extended amount of time, someone’s bound to catch feelings.
 After all, there’s a good reason why plenty of great reality shows start with such a simple premise: Get a bunch of people looking for love and put them in one house.
 See what happens.

 If you’re newly dating

-If you’re in a relationship
+If you’re in a committed relationship

-The surprising number of Zoom weddings are at least proof of one thing: Isolating with your S.O. might actually confirm how well you both get along in the long run.
+The surprising number of Zoom weddings in 2020 and early 2021 are at least proof of one thing: Isolating with your S.O. might confirm how well you both get along in the long run.
 But that’s not to say it’s all good all the time.
 When Variety writer Meg Zukin tweeted for people to email her about their relationship drama—especially if they thought co-quarantining might put those relationships in jeopardy—she got so many responses that she decided to turn it into a charitable opportunity.
 After compiling the stories she got into a Google Doc and charging $1 per person to view that doc, she quickly raised $5,000 for various non-profits across the country.
 She expanded the idea into the Social Distance Project, where people can continue to donate and commiserate.

 If you’re married